-Benefits of establishing a route with high clearance are many.
+There are several benefits of maintaining OSOW routes with high clearance.
 The economic impact of the port on the region is well documented.
-This route would add to the reputation of the port as a trans-shipper of large loads.
+This route adds to the reputation of the port as a transshipper of large loads.
 Two 90-ton gantry cranes are present at the port terminal, which provide the Duluth-Superior port with a competitive advantage in moving heavy loads.
 Other ports on western Lake Superior have to bring in portable cranes to be able to unload large loads.
-The location of our port as the farthest inland port also provides an advantage over other ports as water transportation is cheaper and more efficient than land transportation.
+Being the farthest inland port in North America also provides an advantage over other ports as water transportation is cheaper and more efficient than land transportation.
 Large cargoes have less distance to travel overland if they are shipped here.
-Every additional ship that calls on the port produces economic benefits that have a positive impact on the regional economy.
+Having and maintaining this added service option allows additional shipping opportunity.
+And every additional ship that calls on the port produces economic benefits that have a positive impact on the regional economy.